Francesco Guarraci: Riggi's acting boss

 In early 2007, it was confirmed that after the convictions of consigliere Stefano "Steve the Truck Driver" Vitabile and Girolamo "Jimmy" Palermo from 2003 to 2006, Guarraci was promoted to "acting boss" along with underboss, Joseph "Joe" Miranda, to run the day-to-day activities of the DeCavalcante crime family.
 As of May, 2009, Francesco Guarraci at age 54 was still in charge of the family, along with Miranda, on the orders of the imprisoned boss Giovanni "John the Eagle" Riggi.
 The Ribera Social Club, where family members hang out, had been run by Guarraci since 1989.
 The prospects for a strong organization existed due to the induction of 12 new members by Joseph Miranda.
 As Guarraci continued to consolidate his power in the area the hopes for a return to the days of much higher mob power increased.
+On April 14, 2016, Guarraci died of cancer in Elizabeth, New Jersey at the age of 60.